Fed's Williams still wants two interest rate hikes by year end

-LOS ANGELES, July 8 (Reuters) - The Federal Reserve should raise interest rates twice by year’s end, a top policymaker said on Wednesday, adding that new economic data since the Fed’s June meeting has not changed that view.
+LOS ANGELES (Reuters) - The Federal Reserve should raise interest rates twice by year’s end, a top policymaker said on Wednesday, adding that new economic data since the Fed’s June meeting has not changed that view.

 San Francisco Fed President John Williams, a voter this year on U.S. monetary policy, also said he believes that the drop in China’s stock market is not a “main” issue for the U.S. economic outlook, and that his biggest concern over the Greek debt crisis is how financial markets react.